RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

 > * When you publish from Visual Studio Code, the **Microsoft Fabric extension only publishes the definition (metadata)** - it does not publish the semantic model data.
 The extension uses the [Fabric REST CRUD APIs](https://learn.microsoft.com/en-us/rest/api/fabric/articles/item-management/item-management-overview) to deploy the PBIP semantic model or report definition files.
 >* This approach not only gives you flexibility in choosing what to publish - whether just the report or only the semantic model - but also significantly **boosts development efficiency**.
 For example, when making a simple update like fixing a DAX measure, you can skip publishing both metadata and data, and avoid waiting for a semantic model refresh in the service.

-## 7. Get item definition as PBIP using Visual Studio Code
+## 7. Get item definition from workspace using Visual Studio Code

 ✅ **Goal**: Download item definitions from workspace.